suyeden/blog-mode/README.md

 ## Usage

-When you want to start `blog-mode`, press `C-c b`. `/org/blog` directory will be created under your home directory.
+When you want to start `blog-mode`, press `C-c b`.
+`/org/blog` directory will be created under your home directory and `blog-mode` related files will be created here.
 `M-x blog-mode` can also be used to enable `blog-mode` on your current document.
 You can see `help` with `C-c C-h`.
 To quit from `help`, type `y` on mini-buffer.